dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ## Derive class from ControllerBase

 Inherit from the [ControllerBase](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase) class in a controller that doesn't need to support HTML and Razor.
-For example, the following controller only supports Web API actions:
+For example, the following controller only supports web API actions:

 ::: moniker range=">= aspnetcore-2.1"
 [!code-csharp[](../web-api/define-controller/samples/WebApiSample.Api/Controllers/PetsController.cs?name=snippet_PetsController&highlight=3)]